Ismola/linux-chromedriver-updater/SECURITY.md

 - **Responsible Disclosure**: Do not disclose the vulnerability publicly until we have had the opportunity to fix it and release an update.
 - **Fix Timeline**: We will strive to address the vulnerability and release an update within a reasonable timeframe.

-## Security Concerns

-Given that this project uses Selenium, Flask, and Docker, here are some specific areas of security concern:

-### Selenium

-- **Access Control**: Ensure that access to the automated browser is restricted and not publicly exposed.
-- **File Downloads**: Handle downloaded files carefully to avoid executing malicious code.
-- **Browser Configuration**: Use security options like `--no-sandbox` and `--disable-dev-shm-usage` to minimize risks.

-### Flask

-- **Authentication**: Ensure that authentication tokens are handled securely and not exposed in code or logs.
-- **Endpoint Protection**: All endpoints should be protected with proper authentication and authorization.
-- **Error Handling**: Avoid exposing sensitive information in error messages.

-### Docker

-- **Docker Images**: Use official Docker images and keep them updated to avoid known vulnerabilities.
-- **Environment Variables**: Ensure sensitive environment variables are not exposed in configuration files or logs.
-- **Container Permissions**: Run containers with the least privileges necessary to reduce the risk of privilege escalation.

 ## Security Best Practices

-- **Dependency Maintenance**: Keep all dependencies updated to benefit from the latest security patches.
 - **Code Reviews**: Conduct regular code reviews to identify and fix potential vulnerabilities.
 - **Continuous Monitoring**: Implement monitoring tools to detect and respond to suspicious activities in real-time.